Is parking included?

 Absolutely.
-If you have any special needs please note them on the application form so we can ensure the chef at Umago knows.
+If you have any special needs, please note them on the application form so we can ensure the chef at Umago knows.
 There is a choice of meals each evening at Umago so most dietary preferences can be incorporated into the menu.

 Does BSC offer in-house tutorials?

-BSC has an in-house tutor who meets with all students regularly to ensure their individual needs are met.
-He organises tutors in specific subjects as required and works with students to ensure they know how to access the library, assists with research methods, helps them develop/improve study skills and mentors them informally.
+BSC has an in-house tutor who meets with all students regularly to ensure their individual study needs are met.
+He organises tutors in specific subjects as required and works with students to ensure they know how to access the library, he assists with research methods, helps them develop/improve study skills and mentors them informally.

 Are tutorials included in the cost?

 Yes.
 We think tutorials are an important part of the College experience and we cover the cost of these.
 Occasionally later year students may choose to undertake yoga or gym sessions instead of academic tutorials.
-Whilst we encourage academic tutorials we can accommodate alternatives and will discuss these with individual students.
+Whilst we encourage academic tutorials, we can accommodate alternatives and will discuss these with individual students.